avast/marathon-vault-plugin/README.md

       "configuration": {
         "address": "http://address_to_your_vault_instance:port",
         "token": "access_token",
-        "sharedRoot": "secret/shared/",
+        "absolutePathRoot": "secret/shared/",
-        "appSpecificRoot": "secret/private/"
+        "appRelativePathRoot": "secret/private/"
       }
     }
   }
 }
 ```

-Properties `sharedRoot` and `appSpecificRoot` are optional.
+Properties `absolutePathRoot` and `appRelativePathRoot` are optional.
 Values in this example represent default values.

 You will also need to start Marathon with the secrets feature being enabled.
 See [Marathon command line flags](https://mesosphere.github.io/marathon/docs/command-line-flags) for more details.
 In short, it can be enabled by
 * specifying `--enable_features secrets` in Marathon command line